 • providing students with every opportunity to be happy and successful learners

-The academy provides a broad, balanced and innovative curriculum; with a firm focus on Mathematics, English and Science for all students.
-To stretch the more able an accelerated curriculum is offered.
+The school provides a broad, balanced and innovative curriculum with a firm focus on Mathematics, English and Science for all students.
+To stretch the more able a bespoke curriculum is offered within our Stellar stream.

 Our taught curriculum is delivered through a two week timetable with each day divided into periods of 60 minutes; an additional 20 minutes for registration takes place each morning.